JSubs/Data-Analyst-Portfolio/README.md

 Click `Home → Refresh` to load the latest data into the report.

 ## Usage Examples
 The Sales 2022 Dashboard provides an interactive overview of company sales performance across regions, products, and customers.
-Built in Power BI, this dashboard enables business managers, stakeholders, and sales teams to easily monitor key performance indicators and uncover actionable insights.
+Built in Power BI, this dashboard enables business managers, stakeholders, and sales teams to monitor key performance indicators and uncover actionable insights easily.

-Key Features
+**Key Features**

-Regional Sales Analysis: Visualizes total revenue by state and region, helping identify top-performing areas and growth opportunities.
+• Regional Sales Analysis: Visualizes total revenue by state and region, enabling identification of top-performing areas and growth opportunities.

-Product Performance: Highlights best-selling products and categories, allowing for quick evaluation of product mix efficiency.
+• Product Performance: Highlights best-selling products and categories, allowing for quick evaluation of product mix efficiency.

-Profit Trends: Tracks profit margins and growth trends over time, categorized by year and month.
+• Profit Trends: Tracks profit margins and growth trends over time, categorized by year and month.

-Customer Insights: Displays customer purchasing patterns and identifies high-value customers driving the majority of sales.
+• Customer Insights: Displays customer purchasing patterns and identifies high-value customers driving the majority of sales.

-Time-Based Exploration: Users can filter by year and month to analyze performance dynamics over specific periods.
+• Time-Based Exploration: Users can filter by year and month to analyze performance dynamics over specific periods.

-Main Insights
+**Main Insights**

 Revenue distribution across regions and states